 Step 10 - Reapply the Trim

-Nail the trim back in place.
+Nail the trim and moldings back in place.
 Put the door guard back in place.
 Reinstall the toilet using a new seal.
 Now clean the tile with a sponge by hand so that you can see any adhesive or caulk that needs to be removed.

 Enjoy your new bathroom flooring.
 The only maintenance it needs is mopping with a damp mop and a mild cleaner.
 Check the caulk on an annual basis.